JoaoLopesF/RemoteDebug/README.md

 // All messages too send to serial too, and can be see in serial monitor
 ```

   - For reduce overheads RemoteDebug is disconnect the telnet client if it not active.
   - Please pless enter or any key if you need keep the connection
   - The default is 5 minutes (You can change it in RemoteDebug.h)
   - You can use mDNS to register each node with different name, it helps to connect without know the IP.

- - Please not forget to use if clause with Debug.isActive (if not using rdebub*)
+  - Please not forget to use if clause with Debug.isActive (if not using rdebug*)
     ---> This is very important to reduce overheads and work of debug levels

   - Please see the samples, basic or advanced, to learn how to use

   - In advanced sample, I used WifiManager library, ArduinoOTA and mDNS, please see it.

 ## Releases